KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Actions.md

     .keyboardButton(...)
 ```

-``SystemKeyboard`` automatically applies this modifier to all buttons.
+``SystemKeyboard`` will automatically apply this modifier to all its buttons, which makes them support gestures for press, release, long press, repeat press, drag, etc.

-## How to customize the action behavior

-You can customize the action behavior by replacing ``KeyboardInputViewController/keyboardActionHandler`` with a custom ``KeyboardActionHandler``.
-This is needed for actions that don't have a default system behavior, like ``KeyboardAction/image``.

 ## How to create a custom action handler

+You must create a custom action handler to handle actions that don't have a default behavior, like ``KeyboardAction/image``, or customize the standard behavior of certain actions or gestures.

-You can create a custom ``KeyboardActionHandler`` by either inheriting the ``StandardKeyboardActionHandler`` base class and customize the parts you want, or implement the ``KeyboardActionHandler`` protocol from scratch.
+You can either inherit ``StandardKeyboardActionHandler`` and customize what you want, or implement the ``KeyboardActionHandler`` protocol from scratch.

 For instance, here's a custom handler that inherits ``StandardKeyboardActionHandler`` and extends it with the image capabilities: